 What led to the formation of the Black Rock Coalition in 1985, and what has it become over the past 24 years? —Layne Glover

 Back in 1985, I was thinking about what a struggle it was to get any attention in the scene that was going on.
-At the time, I had formed a band called Eye and I with DK Dyson, wife of Melvin Gibbs, who was my compatriot in a band called the Decoding Society.
-I was at a gig of a friend of mine and the club was totally empty, and I decided to make a call out to people I knew that had the same taste as me.
+At the time, I had formed the band that would become Living Colour; my friend and colleague in the Decoding Society, bassist Melvin Gibbs, had formed a band called Eye & I with vocalist DK Dyson.
+I was at a gig of a friend of mine, and the club [CBGB] was totally empty.
+I decided to make a call out to people I knew that had the same taste as me.
 We all started talking about culture, and about black people in rock music, but it wasn’t limited to that.
 Part of it was, what does it mean to be black, who decides what “blackness” is, and what does “identity” mean?

 So the Black Rock Coalition started as a conversation, and it remains a community of like-minded characters, and the idea has spread to another generation, vis-à-vis Afro-punk and other new movements in rock.
 I think of it as an ongoing thing: what should the role of ethnicity be in rock music?
 At the end of the day, you have to have songs that are worth a damn, and let’s let all comers have an equal opportunity to win or lose.